Remèdes rapides et naturels contre les reflux gastriques

 Whole grain bread is a source of dietary fiber that can help regulate digestion and reduce acid reflux.

-Fresh herbs such as parsley, basil and cilantro can be added to dishes for their flavor and soothing properties on the digestive system.
+Fresh herbs such as parsley, basil, and cilantro can be added to dishes for their flavor and soothing properties on the digestive system.

 Hearty meals